planetabhi/figma-variables/README.md

 # Structuring Figma Variables by Purpose
 Building a scalable UI library in Figma starts with organizing variables thoughtfully.
-Without structure, managing colors, text, spacing, and themes becomes chaotic as projects grow.
+Without structure, managing primitives, semantics, and themes becomes chaotic as projects grow.
 This guide walks through a clear, codebase-aligned approach to structure variables by purpose — from foundational values to reusable design tokens and dynamic content.
 You'll learn how to reduce redundancy, streamline updates, and ensure consistency across components and abstractions.
 Let's simplify the complexity.

 #### About Variables
-Variables in Figma store reusable values that can be applied to all kinds of design properties and prototyping actions.
+Before diving into structuring, it's essential to understand what variables are and why they matter.
+In essence, variables in Figma store reusable values that can be applied to all kinds of design properties and prototyping actions.
 They help save time and effort when building designs, managing design systems, and creating complex prototyping flows.

+Imagine you're designing a button.
+Instead of manually setting the color, padding, and border radius every time, you can use variables.
+If you need to change the button's color across your organization projects, you simply update the variable, and the change propagates everywhere.
+This is the power of variables.

 #### Types of Variables
+Figma offers four types of variables, each serving a distinct purpose:

 Type | Defined by | &nbsp;
 :--- |:--- |:---
 `Color` | Solid fills | Solid values like #000000.
 Used for theming and organizing palette.